Vivek-04022001/documentation/coredev/plip-review.md

 Reference the PLIP in the bug, assign to its implementer, and add a tag for the PLIP in the form of `plip-xxx`.
 This way the implementer can find help if they need it.
 Also set a priority for the ticket.
-The PLIP will not be merged until all blockers and critical bugs are fixed.
+The PLIP won't be merged until all blockers and critical bugs are fixed.

 ### Code Review